Sample read · Invented persona

 What the data said

 Doesn't count.
-Stedi allows up to two of these without forfeiting the experiment.
+Stedi allows up to two of these without forfeiting the practice.

 selection · Date 07